darkpsinight/crud-nextjs/README.md

 bun dev
 ```

-Open Postman and test Apis to see the result.
+Open Postman and test Apis to see the result of CRUD Operations.